Testing for >1000 conditions using your DNA

 Can NIPT tell me the sex of my baby?

-Yes, NIPT can usually identify the baby’s biological sex with high accuracy, but this is completely optional.
-If you’d like to know, just let your genetic counsellor know during your consultation — and if you’d rather not find out, we’ll make sure it’s not included in your report.
+Yes, NIPT can identify the baby’s biological sex with high accuracy, but this is completely optional.
+If you’d like to know, just let our team know during your consultation and if you’d rather not find out, we’ll make sure it’s not included in your report.

 Is NIPT covered by the NHS?

-At the moment, NIPT is only offered through the NHS in certain cases — for example, if you’ve had a high-risk result from a standard screening test.
-At Jeen, we offer private NIPT testing with flexible options, fast results, and full clinical support, including at-home appointments and expert guidance.
+At the moment, NIPT is only offered on the NHS in certain situations, such as when a standard screening test shows a higher chance of a genetic condition.
+At Jeen, we offer private NIPT testing with flexible options, fast results, and full clinical support, including expert guidance and convenient at-home appointments.

-Your results will usually be ready within 2–10 working days from the time your sample arrives at our partner lab.
-The exact turnaround time depends on which NIPT you’ve chosen and the location of the laboratory.
-We’ll keep you informed throughout the process and arrange a follow-up consultation to talk you through your results as soon as they’re ready.
+Your KNOVA NIPT results will usually be ready within 7–10 working days from the time your sample arrives at our partner lab.
+Once the results arrive our admin team will call and deliver the results to you as soon as they’re ready.

 When can I take the NIPT and is it safe?

-You can take the NIPT from 10 weeks into your pregnancy.
+You can take some NIPTs from 9 weeks into your pregnancy.
+However, KNOVA can be done only from 10 weeks of pregnancy.
 Before booking your test with Jeen, we ask you to send us a recent pregnancy scan, such as a dating or viability scan, so our team of specialists can confirm you’re eligible to proceed.

 How accurate is NIPT?

-NIPT is over 99% accurate at detecting Down’s syndrome and also highly reliable for Edwards’ and Patau’s syndromes.
-It is more accurate than standard NHS screening and produces fewer false positive results, which means fewer people are sent for unnecessary follow-up testing.
+NIPT is over 99% accurate at detecting Down’s syndrome and is also highly reliable for Edwards’ and Patau’s syndromes.
+It is more accurate than standard NHS screening and produces fewer false-positive results, meaning fewer people are referred for unnecessary follow-up testing.

-Yes, at Jeen we believe it’s important that everyone taking NIPT has a chance to speak to a qualified genetic counsellor first.
+At Jeen, we believe it’s important that everyone taking NIPT has the chance to speak to a qualified midwife (or a genetic counsellor for an additional fee) first.
 This session helps you understand what the test covers, what it doesn’t, and what the results might mean for you and your baby.
-It’s a space to ask any questions and make confident, informed choices.
+It’s also a space to ask questions and make confident, informed choices.

 What happens if my NIPT result is high risk?